-Swimming in open water both resembles and differs from swimming in a pool.
-The movement pattern and the possibility to choose from the four different swimming styles is the same.
-The skill of a pool swimmer is more or less proportional to his or her skill in open water.
+Swimming in open water both resembles and differs from pool swimming.
+The movement pattern and the choice of four different swimming styles is the same.
+A pool swimmer’s skill will more or less correspond to his or her skill in open water.
 A swimmer who does 16 minutes when swimming 1,500 meters in a pool will always beat a swimmer who does 19 minutes over the same distance when they compete in open water.
-If, however, the difference between the two swimmers was to be less than one minute, then it would be more difficult to predict which one is the fastest in open water.
+If, however, the difference between the two swimmers was to be less than one minute, then it would be more difficult to predict which would be the fastest in open water.

 To understand why this may be the case, we need to take a closer look at the six different components of open water swimming.
-Many experienced profiles, such as the Greek demon coach Nikos Gemelli and the Croatian open water oracle Slave Sitic, describe the specific challenges of open water swimming similarly.
+Many experienced personalities, such as the Greek demon coach Nikos Gemelli and the Croatian open water oracle Slave Sitic, describe the specific challenges of open water swimming similarly.
 The account below is based on how this is described by open water guru Steven Munatones, who’s worked with the American open water national team.

 Type of swimming: Competition or feat?